MaterializeThoughts/fi7note-privacy/index.md

 Google services, including Google Play, Firebase, Google Analytics, and Google Ads, may involve processing in countries outside your country of residence, subject to Google’s applicable terms, policies, and transfer mechanisms.

+Cloudflare is a global infrastructure provider headquartered in the United States.
+Cloudflare may process network traffic and related service data through its global network.
+Cloudflare states that, where it acts as a processor, it processes customer and end-user content on behalf of its customers under its applicable data processing terms.
+The D1 database used by Fi7Note for the aggregate counters is configured with an EU jurisdiction, so the persisted D1 database is restricted to running and storing its database data within the European Union.
+This jurisdiction setting does not mean that all Worker request processing is necessarily limited to the EU.
+Where an international transfer requires a transfer mechanism, Cloudflare's applicable contractual and legal transfer safeguards may apply.

+Cloudflare privacy information is available at: https://www.cloudflare.com/policies/privacy/

 ## 14. Retention

 We retain personal data only for as long as necessary for the purposes described in this Policy.